drigovz/visualstudio-docs.pt-br/docs/vs-2015/data-tools/bind-wpf-controls-to-a-dataset.md

 #### <a name="to-define-the-user-interface-of-the-window"></a>Para definir a interface do usuário da janela

-1. Em **Gerenciador de soluções**, clique duas vezes em MainWindow.
-XAML.
+1. No **Gerenciador de Soluções**, clique duas vezes em MainWindow.xaml.

      A janela é aberta no WPF Designer.